ENCCS/cmake-workshop/content/probing.rst

    You can download the :download:`complete, working example <code/tarballs/19_check_compiler_flag_solution.tar.bz2>`.

-.. challenge:: Testing runtime capabilities
+.. exercise:: Testing runtime capabilities

    Testing that some features will work properly for your code requires not only compiling an object files, but also linking an executable and running it